 Ignoring these signs will only make the problem worse.
 Instead, think about approaching a reputable debt counselling company that can provide legal protection and a restructured repayment plan, taking the pressure off and allowing you to enjoy life without the added stress of unmanageable debt hanging over your head.

-It is frightening how quickly you can move from being in control of your finances to desperately grasping for a financial life raft.
-On reflection, many of our clients realise that they could have prevented their financial stress if they had seen the tell-tale signs indicating that they were on a slippery slope towards financial stress.
-Preventing poor financial decisions and knowing when to ask for help is by far the best way to avoid financial disaster.
+Upon reflection, many of our clients realised that they could have prevented their financial stress if they had seen the tell-tale signs indicating that they were on a slippery slope towards becoming over-indebted.
+Preventing poor financial decisions and knowing when to ask for help is by far the best way to avoid an unmanageable financial situation.

 Here are some of the most prominent tell-tale signs that you need assistance with managing your debt.
 If you can relate to one or more of these signs, it is probably time to reach out to a debt management company for help.
 A debt management solution, such as debt counselling, can help you take control of your finances and work towards debt freedom, giving you a fresh financial start.

 1.You are taking out more credit to pay off your debt.

 If you find that you are taking out more loans to help pay off existing loans, you are only creating a bigger debt hole for yourself, and it is time to seek help before the debt accumulates to a totally unmanageable point.

 2.You are taking out credit to help make ends meet.

 Using credit to cover your living expenses because your salary is not lasting until the end of the month is not a sustainable solution.
 If you are dependent on credit cards, loans, store cards and overdrafts to buy food and pay for everyday expenses, you are already on the slippery slope towards a financial crisis.
 It is only a matter of time before you run out of credit.